 Observe the samples, record the names and note the properties.

-- Observed metals: Aluminium, lead, Cu, Zn, iron, Bismuth, silver, gold, mercury (liquid)
+- Metals: Aluminium, lead, Cu, Zn, iron, Bismuth, silver, gold, mercury (liquid)

 - Black silver sulphide, and greenish colour copper carbonate

 - Density of lead is more than aluminium.

 - Lead is relatively soft and can draw a line on a paper.

 - Alloys: Nichrome, Solder alloy, Brass

 - Non metals: Coal, graphite, diamond (all are allotropes of Carbon), Sulphur, red phosphorus on matchbox

 - Metals are denser, strong.
 Metals are sonorous.